dougiemath/photo_sharing_site/README.md

 ## Deployment

 This project was produced in GitPod and is deployed on Heroku.
 This is how to make a copy of this project and deploy it accordingly.
 The images are hosted on Cloudinary, so you will to sign up for a cloudinary account in order to get an API key.
+I opted to use a gmail account, the settings for which are in the `settings.py` file.

 ### To set it up locally